 In this post, you will find the Polish laws for the use of drones.

-Maximum flight altitude: There are currently no restrictions on the flight altitude in Poland.
+There are currently no restrictions on the flight altitude in Poland except in controlled airspace.
 We advise flying not higher than 150 meters.

-Regulations for commercial pilots: A complicated certification process (medical certificate, theoretical and practical test) is necessary for business drones flights.
-However, if you have already received a permit for ascent in an EU Member State, it will be recognized straightforward after a short mail change.
+For commercial drone flights, a complex certification process (theoretical and practical test, for drones over 5 kilograms aero-medical examination) is necessary.
+However, if you have already received a permit in an EU member state, it will be easily recognized after a short mail exchange.

 We have researched the listed drone regulations for Poland to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Poland!